terna/ejmmp/model1/model1.md

-- creation of employer list
+- creation of entrepreneur list

-- selecting employers
+- selecting entrepreneurs and creating their firms